ahmad-naghavi-ozu/Depth-Anything/README.md

     The Depth Anything encoder can be fine-tuned to downstream high-level perception tasks, *e.g.*, semantic segmentation, 86.2 mIoU on Cityscapes and 59.4 mIoU on ADE20K.
 Please refer [here](./semseg/) for details.

+- **Remote Sensing (RS) Height Estimation**

+    We provide an adaptation for processing satellite/aerial RGB imagery to produce height maps (Digital Surface Models) for building height estimation and urban analysis.
+This adaptation maintains the original pipeline while adding RS-specific data handling.
+Please refer to [technical documentation](./docs/technical/) for details.

 ## Performance